Hey folks, I had a quick, quick little broadcast question here for you.

 This man has courage in his soul, compassion in his heart, and a spine of steel.

-And because of all the actions he took, because of the calls he made, because of the determination of American workers, and the unparalleled bravery of our special forces.
+And because, because of all the actions he took, because of the calls he made, because of the determination of American workers and the unparalleled bravery of our special forces, we can now proudly say what you've heard me say the last six months.

-Osama Bin Laden is dead, and General Motors is alive.
+Osama bin Laden is dead and General Motors is alive.

 He couldn't do that.

-He went out, he played cards.
+He went out and he played cards.

 Do you think?